Terms and Conditions

 3.5 We may also charge you for other reasonable costs that we incur in Supplying you.
 Where we have standard rates for these costs, they are set out in the Ancillary Charges Document.
 These include but are not limited to costs incurred:

-b) the need to repair or replace your Prepayment Meter as a result of damage or interference;
+b) the need to repair, replace or reprogram your Meter, including as a result of damage or interference;